mkner/robo-pid/docs/about.rst

 About
 *****

-A Python PID controller for discretized time.
+A Python PID controller for discrete time regulators

 **Basic PID** is a classic PID controller that is easy to use, works and does the job.